X-ray vacuum diffraction at finite spatio-temporal offset: Results

 Due to the cylindrical symmetry of the considered scenario about the beam axis of the probe beam, we can without loss of generality set ${\rm x}_0=0$ and limit our discussion to transverse offsets ${\rm y}_0\neq0$.
 Besides, in accordance with Ref.~\cite{Seino} for the analysis of Setup A we limit ourselves to a probe beam quality factor of $M^2=10$.

 For Setup~B we adopt the parameters of a prospective discovery experiment for vacuum diffraction and birefringence, which can be implemented with state-of-the-art technology.
-Here, we envision larger pulse energies, a harder focusing of the driving laser pulses, and employ probe beam quality factors in the range $1\leq M^2\leq 10$.
+Here, we envision larger pulse energies, a harder focusing of the driving laser pulses, and employ probe beam quality factors in the representative range $1\leq M^2\leq 10$.
+The latter values span the entire parameter regime from $M^2=1$ for the ideal fundamental Gaussian beam to the fairly large value of $M^2=10$ invoked to describe the experimentally realistic laser beam employed by Ref.~\cite{Seino} in their prototype experiment.
 As the x-ray polarimeter required for the experimental detection of vacuum birefringence generically increases an originally available FEL pulse duration quite substantially \cite{Mosman:2021vua}, we moreover consider two distinct probe pulse durations, differing by about one order of magnitude.